About This Trip

 Founded in 1969, Oceanic Society is America’s oldest 501(c)(3) nonprofit organization dedicated to ocean conservation.
 As pioneers of “eco travel,” our expeditions have been designed to directly support our mission.
 They not only positively impact our travelers, but also the people, places, and wildlife we go to see.
 Trip fees from this trip support Florida non-profit organizations that work to conserve manatees or the special habitats that they require.
 In past years, both Save a Manatee and Friends of Homosassa Springs Wildlife Park have been the designated recipients of group donations.
 We work with Friends of Homosassa on all of our manatee expeditions, and our groups are visited by one of their wildlife experts.
 And Oceanic Society's earnings from this trip are invested back into our global research and conservation programs.

-Arrive in Inverness, Florida.
+Day 1: Arrival Arrive in Crystal River, Florida.
 The closest airports are in Tampa and Orlando, just over an hour away.